automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Paralititan.md

 # Paralititan
-## Description: This huge sauropod was discovered recently in Egypt.
+## This huge sauropod was discovered recently in Egypt.